colinnz23/busfleetcharging/README.md

 This project was funded by EVisi and is owned by EVisi.
 Therefore I cannot publicly share the code.

 Some things that I worked on that aren't included in the poster are:
-More constraints that reflect the real-world.
-Allowing for user-defined fixed profiles.
-Ghost vehicles which are used to estimate the arrival of new busses in the model.
-Use of volume and demand pricing in the objective.
+* More constraints that reflect the real-world.
+* Allowing for user-defined fixed profiles.
+* Ghost vehicles which are used to estimate the arrival of new busses in the model.
+* Sequential or simultaneuous chargers can be used.
+* Input file generator for testing.
+* Use of volume and demand pricing in the objective.